-Starting from the fourth quarter of 2011, we have entered into arrangements with certain suppliers under which the suppliers store their products at our warehouses.
+We have entered into arrangements with certain suppliers under which the suppliers store their products in our warehouses.
 Such products are referred to in this annual report as co-location inventory.
 Such co-location inventory products are delivered to our warehouses by our suppliers at their own costs, and we do not record these products as our inventory until all liabilities and rights of ownership of these products are passed on to us upon the confirmation of orders by our customers.
 We have the right to ask the suppliers to remove the co-location inventory from our warehouses at any time, generally at the suppliers' own costs.
 However, we may from time to time pay the transportation cost associated with returning such products to suppliers.
 In addition, certain agreements with our suppliers require them to remove unsold co-location inventory within 90 days after these products are delivered.
 The costs and expenses incurred related to the storage of co-location inventory in our warehouses, such as rentals, are generally paid by us.

-Purchases from our suppliers accounted for 63.0%, 61.3% and 68.3% of our total cost of product sales in 2015, 2016 and 2017, respectively.
+Purchases from our suppliers accounted for 61.3%, 68.3% and 66.9% of our total cost of product sales in 2016, 2017 and 2018, respectively.